vickjoeobi/nrw-html-and-css-2021-spring/lesson5/index.md

 ## 1. Div, Span, and Section

 - The concept of block and inline elements was introduced in Lesson 3.
 The teacher should revise it with the students again and show examples.
-- Explain characteristics of a block and inline elements. <https://www.w3schools.com/html/html_blocks.asp>
+- Explain characteristics of block and inline elements. <https://www.w3schools.com/html/html_blocks.asp>
 - Explain `<div>` as a block level non-semantic element.
 - When to use a div: when you can't find an appropriate semantic element.
 - Explain `<span>` as an inline level non-semantic element.